A master plan for the revival of the Karachi Circular Railway

 So far, no one.

-ordinance creating the Karachi Metropolitan Transport Authority (KMTA).
+creating the Karachi Metropolitan Transport Authority (KMTA).
+The

-The Ordinance has however lapsed.
-It is necessary to revive it and
+Ordinance has however lapsed.
+It is necessary to revive it and create

-create an effective KMTA that can manage and steer the KCR planning
+an effective KMTA that can manage and steer the KCR planning and

-transfer of railway land and assets to the City Government should begin
+of railway land and assets to the City Government should begin immediately

-immediately as it takes a long time to fulfil bureaucratic requirements
+as it takes a long time to fulfil bureaucratic requirements associated

-associated with these processes.
-These should not be the reason for
+with these processes.
+These should not be the reason for delays to

 There is a tendency in Pakistan today to hand over the building